 There’s more detailed information at the Georgian Ministry of Foreign Affairs’ website.

 What can I do on a visa-free entry?

-Pretty much whatever you want, short of actually working or studying here.
-You need an immigration visa for that.
+Pretty much whatever you want–Georgia doesn’t really restrict your activity on a tourist visa.
 Here are a few things you can do in Georgia on a visa-free entry:

 - Rent an apartment (you may or may not sign an actual contract)

 - Open a bank account (with a passport)

 - Become a tax resident (I think it’s the case that after 183 days you can become a Georgian tax resident and get their extremely generous tax rates on foreign-earned income)